docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

   the following properties:

   - ``name``: A unique name for the control.
-For a modal dialog, the special name "ok" makes this :ref:`defaultElement`, and the special name "cancel" makes this the :ref:`cancelElement` of the parent dialog.
+For a modal dialog, the special name "ok" makes this :ref:`window-defaultElement`, and the special name "cancel" makes this the :ref:`window-cancelElement` of the parent dialog.

 --------------------------------------------------------------------------------